“Malta is a sod of a place”David niven

 - Malta is only 121 square miles.
 It is 17 miles across.
 It is the tenth smallest country in the world.

 - There are 168 miles of shoreline, including Malta, Gozo, and Comino.

-- Population density is over 2000 people per mile and is the 4th most densely populated sovereign nation in the world.
+- Population density is over 2000 people per mile, the 4th most densely populated sovereign nation in the world.

-- Average annual tourist draw is 1.6 million.
+- The average annual tourist draw is 1.6 million.

 - Malta became part of the European Union in May 2004.